 Comment from Tony Neeves (Vice President International Development, Compassion International and former Amos Trustee) “I have been privileged to work with Garth throughout all these years … Garth has always impressed me with his infectious passion for the poor, his love for the God of Justice, and his unique creativity in communicating these issues that all Christians should be passionate about.
 I have witnessed his wonderful ability to encourage those who suffer, lifting their eyes and hearts to the God of hope, and his clarion call to those of us in comfort to walk in obedience to God’s clear call for justice and mercy for the poor and the oppressed.”

 Since 2014 Garth has been producing a nearly-monthly email newsletter which has proved very popular, with articles ranging from music to theology – occasionally glancing towards politics – always with an emphasis on prayers and poetry.
 You can sign up to receive the newsletter here or at the top of this page.

-Garth tours regularly – the “Strange Weapons” tour will continue through the spring of 2017 with Garth performing songs from throughout his career, and the “Against the Grain” tour begins in autumn 2017.
+Garth tours regularly – his “Against the Grain” tour will continue until the autumn of 2018 with Garth performing songs from throughout his career.
 For more information about where Garth will be, see events, or to invite Garth to your church or venue, email